mckenney5/custom-multimedia-lesson/README.md

 ## Compiling and Testing
 Point a web server to index.html.
 The console will complain of no LMS connection.
 It will work on stand alone mode.
-You can also package it into a SCORM course.
+You can also package it into a [SCORM 1.2](https://scorm.com/scorm-explained/technical-scorm/scorm-12-overview-for-developers/) course.
 To spin up a quick web server try `python3 -m http.server 8080` in the same folder.
-Can also go into the tool folder and run `bash testing_web_server.sh`
+You can also go into the tool folder and run `bash testing_web_server.sh`

 ### SCORM Packaging
 Shared in this repo are tools that will help you package the SCORM course so you do not have to do it by hand.